erpstudio/zki/README.md

 # ZKI - ZedKeen Inside

-Open Source Software for Installment Companies in Pakistan.
+Open Source Software for POS and Installment Companies in Pakistan.
 Software is designed for Pakistani Markeet.
 Stating software language is Urdu.